IndieMasco/TechEdWeek3Assignment/README.md

 # Reflection

 This week assignment we had to build a simple interactive game to engage our visitors.
 Games such as these are known as an “idling games” or “incremental games”.
+I found this week's assignment a bit easier than last week's.
+We worked on more JavaScript throughout the week, so my understanding of it was a bit better.
+Also, I used similar methods for this assignment to those I used in last week's.

 # Requirements